-The Fund is not subject to externally imposed capital requirements.
-However, the Fund is subject to bank covenants in respect of leverage and is in compliance with those covenants in both 2023 and 2022.
-The Fund's overall strategy with respect to capital risk management remains unchanged from the period ended December 31, 2022.
+The Fund is not subject to externally imposed capital requirements; however, the Fund is subject to bank covenants in respect of leverage and is in compliance with these covenants in both 2023 and 2022.
+The Fund's overall strategy with respect to capital risk management remains unchanged from the year ended December 31, 2022.